markjhealey/docker-planefence-homeassistant/README.md

 The sensors are slightly different for planefence and plane-alert.

 The code in planealert.yaml configures an alert to your mobile phone via the Home Assistant app when an aircraft of interest is heard by your ADS-B station feeding Planefence, including an image.

+The code in card.yaml will display the latest aircraft of interest on your dashboard, using the vertical stack in card.